Mausy5043/bluepy3/docs/notifications.rst

 Working with notifications
 ==========================

-In ``bluepy``, notifications are processed by creating a "delegate" object and registering it with the ``Peripheral``.
+In ``bluepy3``, notifications are processed by creating a "delegate" object and registering it with the ``Peripheral``.
 A method in the delegate is called whenever a notification is received from the peripheral, as shown below: